French corsairs

-Corsairs (corsaire) were privateers, authorized to conduct raids on shipping of a nation at war with France, on behalf of the French crown.
+Corsairs (corsaire) were privateers, authorised to conduct raids on shipping of a foreign state at war with the Kingdom of France, on behalf of the French crown.
 Seized vessels and cargo were sold at auction, with the corsair captain entitled to a portion of the proceeds.
 Although not French Navy personnel, corsairs were considered legitimate combatants in France (and allied nations), provided the commanding officer of the vessel was in possession of a valid letter of marque (lettre de marque or lettre de course, the latter giving corsairs their name), and the officers and crew conducted themselves according to contemporary admiralty law.
 By acting on behalf of the French Crown, if captured by the enemy, they could in principle claim treatment as prisoners of war, instead of being considered pirates.

 Because corsairs gained a swashbuckling reputation, the word "corsair" is also used generically as a more romantic or flamboyant way of referring to privateers, or even to pirates.
 The Barbary pirates of North Africa as well as the Ottoman Empire were sometimes called "Turkish corsairs".

 Etymology

-The word "corsair" comes directly from the French phrase 'lettre de course',the word 'corsaire' borrowed from the Italian corsaro.
+The word "corsair" comes directly from the French phrase lettre de course, the word corsaire borrowed from the Italian corsaro.
 This derives from the Latin cursus, meaning "course" (as in journey or expedition).
 The French word corsaire may have originated as a mispronunciation of the Arabic word قُرْصَان qurṣān; the term pirate had been in use in French since the Middle Ages.
 However, Sayyid Sulaimān Nadvī, an Indian Muslim scholar of Islamic studies, says that "Qarsan ... [may be] the arabicised form of 'Corsair'."